 A lemon drizzle is a firm family favourite, but adding stem ginger takes this to the next level.
 What’s your favourite cake?

 If you enjoyed this, you might like these other recipes –

 I’d been there before and had a lovely time, so I knew we were in for a treat.
 We arrived and were informed they were expecting a drinks party so we’d not be able to sit in the lovely, light and airy space by the window and we were seated in the main restaurant.
 We thought it’d be a great place for a romantic meal in the evening, but the red lighting was a bit much for daytime, and meant that we couldn’t really see what we were eating.
-Also, I love Bobble with all of my heart, just not in that way.

 The afternoon tea arrived and as I’m vegetarian, they’d made a few extra veggie sandwiches for me.
 I’ll admit in the light it was hard to tell what they were, but we both liked the cheese and pickle and I enjoyed the cream cheese and cucumber.
 We were both half starved so the sandwiches disappeared in double quick time.